 Cumulative assessments are given at the end of each semester.
 A separate exam schedule will be in place during this time and will be provided to faculty, students and parents in advance.
 Seniors who have an "A" average for the year and fewer than 5 absences (combined excused & unexcused), may be exempted from the cumulative semester exam for the spring semester of that particular class.
-Students in an AP Course are exempt from the cumulative semester exam for the spring semester for the spring semester for the spring semester.
+Students in an AP Course are exempt from the cumulative semester exam for the spring semester for that particular course.